Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 5. Plug the Other End of the USB Cable into your Charger Adapter

 Next, connect the A end of the USB power cable to the power adapter.
-In this demo, as said earlier, we’re using an iClever 24 Watt USB AC adapter along with a much longer USB cable than the orange cord included with our Go 2.
+In this demo, as said earlier, we have an iClever 24 Watt USB AC adapter.
+There’s also very long USB cable.

 6. Plug the USB Adapter into a Functioning Wall Receptacle to Continue with JBL Go Bluetooth Speaker Charging Instructions

-Picture of the speaker during charging, showing its red glowing status lamp highlighted.
+Picture of a JBL Go Bluetooth speaker during charging, showing its red glowing status lamp.

-The speaker during charging, showing its red glowing status lamp highlighted.
+A JBL Go Bluetooth speaker during charging, showing its red glowing status lamp.

 The status lamp lights up solid red on JBL Go speakers.
 And while no battery status gauge shows percentage of charge, the red lamp means that charging is occurring.